Double8 – MTB & MTB – EA

 When registering, participants must indicate the power of their batteries, which will be checked when they collect their numbers.

 Batteries, chargers and bikes are labelled with the competitor’s bib number when the bibs are collected, to avoid any cheating or mistakes.
-If a competitor swaps batteries or rides with an unlabelled battery, this may result in disqualification.
+If a competitor swaps batteries or rides with an unlabelled battery, they will be disqualified.

 Participants must ensure that their batteries are fully charged before starting.

-It is forbidden to ride with a battery in the backpack.
-Battery changes are to be made at a location determined in advance by the organizer.
-It is forbidden to change batteries other than at the point clearly identified by the organizer, i.e. the Plagne Bellecôte site.
-E-MTBs that can be equipped with 2 batteries must limit themselves to 1 battery only, and respect the battery change points.
+It is forbidden to ride with a battery in your backpack.
+Battery changes are to be made only at a location determined in avance by the organiser.
+It is forbidden to change batteries other than at the point clearly identified by the organiser, i.e. the Plagne Bellecôte site.
+E-MTBs that can be equipped with 2 batteries must limit themselves to 1 battery only at a time, and respect the battery change location zones.

 Individual format

-Participants must ensure that their 2 batteries are fully charged before setting off, and take their No. 2 battery and charger to the “individual” recharging stand at the Plagne Bellecôte base camp.
+Participants must ensure that their 2 batteries are fully charged before setting off, and take their second battery and charger to the “individual” recharging stand at the Plagne Bellecôte base camp.

-The participant must return to this recharging stand between each loop to change batteries and charge the empty battery while riding the next loop.
-A member of the organization will check the conformity of the deposited batteries by verifying the correspondence between the stickers and the runner’s bib number.
+The participant must return to this recharging stand between each loop to change batteries and charge the empty battery while completing the following loop.
+A member of the organisation will check the conformity of the batteries by cross-checking the stickers and the participant’s bib number.

 2-person relay team format

-It is possible to have only one bike for the team, with competitors alternating loops, but in this case the team must have 2 batteries (500Wh minimum each) for their E-MTB.
+It is possible to have only one bike between the team of two, with competitors alternating loops, but in this case each person in the team must have 2 batteries (500Wh minimum each) for their eMTB.

-The team must ensure that its 2 batteries are fully charged before the start of the 1st loop, and take battery no. 2 and the charger to the team recharging stand at the Plagne Bellecôte base camp.
+The team must ensure that the 2 batteries are fully charged before they start the 1st loop, and take battery no. 2 and the charger to the recharging stand at the Plagne Bellecôte base camp.
 The battery must be charged and replaced between each loop.
-In the case of teams with 1 E-MTB for 2, the empty battery must be charged at each relay at the recharging stand, where a member of the organization will check the conformity of the batteries deposited by verifying the correspondence between the stickers and the team number.
+In the case of teams with 1 E-MTB for 2, the empty battery must be charged at each relay at the recharging stand, where a member of the organisation will check the conformity of the batteries by cross-checking the stickers and the participant’s bib number.

-Team members must alternate loops, i.e. ride 1 loop out of 2.
+Team members must alternate loops, i.e. ride every other loop.
 A bib with a specific code for each loop is issued to prevent cheating.
-If cheating is detected, the team will be disqualified.
+If cheating is confirmed, the team will be disqualified.

 Double8 – Certified by the French Cycling Federation